 Venezuela is an exciting destination known for its beauty, culture, food, and exciting activities.
 It should be at the top of your travel list.
 In this travel cost guide, we'll break down everything you need to plan your trip's budget.
-From accommodation to food to sightseeing and transportation, we'll give you the details you need to enjoy every moment of your trip without overspending.
+From accommodation to food to sightseeing and transportation, this Venezuela trip budget calculator will give you the details you need to enjoy every moment of your trip without overspending.

 How much does it cost to travel to Venezuela?

-You should plan to spend around $0.00 (Bs583) per day on your vacation in Venezuela.
-This is the average daily price based on the expenses of other visitors.
+A typical traveler spends $0.00 (Bs583) per day on a trip to Venezuela.
+This is the average daily price for a vacation in Venezuela based on the expenses of other visitors.

 Past travelers have spent, on average for one day: